Excuse me, hero, I’m in need of your service.

 Artistic expression is at the core of the life and workday of a character animator.
-As individuals that enjoy acting and storytelling, character animators spend their days making characters come to life.
+As individuals that enjoy acting and storytelling, character animators devote their time to breathing life into characters using advanced technology.
 They use techniques to create automatic lip-syncing, edit hair physics, enliven hand postures, and more to make a character look and feel as real as possible.

 A character animator might work in a game studio as a video game designer, at an advertising agency as an effects animator, or from home at an art company as a freelancer.
 Either way, their days will generally be spent in quite a creative environment as they work to meet time constraints with patience and diligence.

 Character animators have a special affinity for the complexity of animation and an in-depth understanding of acting and directing to be able to portray expressions, body language, and empathy.
 Animators need a creative flair, good drawing skills, and the ability to use the software tools required.
 Employers may look for some or all of the following skills in an animation artist: